Aidan Connolly (fiddler): Career

 In 2013, Connolly performed as a duet with McGonigle (on button accordion) at St. Nicholas Collegiate Church, Galway and recorded a track on the Tunes in the Church album, released later that year.
 In October 2016, Connolly released his debut album, Be Off, with the Raelach Records label.
 The Journal of Music described it as an "extraordinarily accomplished debut album" and Irish music critic Siobhán Long of The Irish Times described it as a "jaw-droppingly mature debut".
 Folk Radio UK, who featured the opening track as their tune of the day, described it as a "remarkably accomplished album" and Daniel Neely of The Irish Echo described it "just brilliant".
 The album features a host of guest musicians including his uncle, Con Moynihan (fiddle), Liam McGonigle (accordion), Deirdre Winrow (fiddle), Pádraic Keane (pipes), Oisín Morrison (flute), Andrea Palandri (fiddle), Pauric Bannon (flute), Ruairí McGorman (bouzouki) and Jack Talty (piano), who also recorded, mixed & mastered the album.

 In 2018, Connolly relocated to the Spanish city of Valencia and performs regularly in Spain and Ireland, as well as further afield in countries such as the US, Australia and Japan.
 In 2019, Aidan collaborated with County Cork fiddler John Daly on an album titled Away On Up The Road.
 Daniel Neely of The Irish Echo described it as an "outstanding album that will delight fans of traditional music".
 The album featured an array of rare and not-so-rare tunes from Ireland, supplemented by tunes from the Cape Breton and Shetland traditions.
 The album was recorded, mixed and mastered by fellow musician, Jack Talty, who also contributed to it with his piano accompaniment.

 Connolly has studied traditional Irish music in great depth, specialising in traditional instrumental music from the 1920s to the present.
 He is particularly interested in archive materials (books, manuscripts, recordings) and has a vast repertoire of tunes of traditional and more contemporary origin, as well as from other folk music genres.
 Connolly absorbed much of the music of Sliabh Luachra through the playing of his mother.
 As a fiddle player, Connolly has his own unique style of playing which was heavily influenced by playing with his mother and uncle, as well as his mentor Tomás MacUileagóid.
 Other influences include a wide variety of fiddlers, including Paddy Cronin, Paddy Canny, Denis Murphy, Bobby Casey, Michael Coleman, James Morrison and Paddy Killoran.

+Since 2024, Connolly has performed as John Sheahan in The Dubliners Encore, a stage show celebrating the work of the Irish folk band The Dubliners.